smotti/TFWWorkbench/README.md

   you SHOULD provide the original value(s) as well.
 For example when modifying a vendor's "sold" lists you have to include every item of that list (simply copy it from the json dump file) and make your modification(s).

+# Thanks!

+Goes out to:

+- Fundog Studios
+- trumank
+- atenfyr
+- FModel developers
+- UE4SS developers
+  - Special Thanks to: Narknon and Martin
+- Special Thanks to the other TFW modders: imi & Meganiikko

+Without those people this mod wouldn't exist.